mgechev/putzmitt3l.github.io/_drafts/Creating-JQM-like-transitions.md

 ---
 <!--
 // TODO: add direct links to repo for TL;Don't Wanna Read section
+// TODO: add direct links to some type of "Demo"
 // TODO: add 'skip to the implementation section'
 // TODO: add links in the text
 // TODO: change "pages" in markup and instructions